 Levels of Reading

-Not everything needs to be read the same way.
+The first lesson of reading comprehension is that not everything needs to be read the same way.
 Tailoring how you read to what you read saves you time and increases retention.

-The Levels of Reading offer four approaches to reading (from easiest to hardest).
+How to Read a Book explores four approaches to reading (from easiest to hardest).

 - Reading to Entertain — The level of reading taught in our elementary schools.